MP Polls: BJP Leans On Welfare Push, Modi's Draw Amid Headwinds In Chambal-Gwalior Region

 Sunil Kushwaha, a graduate hailing from Gwalior East constituency, speaks of alleged irregularities in the recruitment in the state police and selection of patwaris, claiming that influential people close to the government get away while deserving candidates are denied their due, a view echoed by quite a few.

-The CM helpline (181) is a good move where any citizen can lodge his government, one person notes but claims local officials are unhelpful and at times push the complainants to withdraw, defeating the point of the exercise.
+The CM helpline (181) is a good move where any citizen can lodge complaint, one person notes but claims local officials are unhelpful and at times push the complainants to withdraw, defeating the point of the exercise.

 In Jigani panchayat, which falls in Dimani constituency, youngsters Dhiraj Singh Gujjar and Nand Kishore Yadav complain about unemployment and price rise.
 "If there is a job, you can live with high prices.
 If you have no job, then 'mahangai' laughs at you," Gujjar, a truck driver, says.